Fidou-coder/Fidou-coder/README.md

-- 👋 Hi, I’m @Fidou-coder
+- 👋 Hi, I’m Fidou
-- 👀 I’m interested in AI and programming, also Robotics
+- 👀 I’m interested in IoT , AI and microcontrollers programming, also Robotics
-- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on anything related to AI basics
 - 📫 How to reach me , Here !
-- 😄 Pronouns: Fidou
-- ⚡ Fun fact: ...

 <!---
 Fidou-coder/intro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.